snovaisg/ICD-Mappings/README.md

 `pip install icd-mappings`

 # Usage
-Below are some examples on how to use this tool.
+Below are some examples on how to use this tool for both the `Mapper` and `Validator` classes

 ## Mapper
 This class allows you to map between ontologies.